-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\\\

-Commission File Number 001-35929

-National Research Corporation

-(Exact name of Registrant as specified in its charter)

-Delaware 47-0634000 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1245 Q Street, Lincoln, Nebraska 68 3508 (4 Address of principal executive offices) (Zip Code) (402) 475-2525 (R egistrant's telephone number, including area a code) 5 Securities registered pursuant to 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock \$ 001 par value NRC The NASDAO stock market

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\Box$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer X

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report $\boxtimes$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.)
-Yes 🗆 No 🖾

-Aggregate market value of the common stock held by non-affiliates of the registrant at June 30, 2022: \$444,018,792.
+For the fiscal year ended December r 31, 2022 ITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUA For the transition period from ANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHAN GE ACT OF 1934 Commission File Number 001-35929 National Research Corporation (Exact name of Registrant as specified in its Delaware 17-0634000 (State or other jurisdiction of incorporation or organization) R.S.
+Employer ntification No.) 1 2 / 1245 Q Street, Lincoln, Nebraska 68508 , (Address of principal executive offices) (Zij (402) 475-2525 (Registrant's telephone number, including ar ' Securities registered pursuant to 12(b) of the Title of Each Class Common Stock, \$.001 par value Trading Symbol(s) NRC schange on which registered · · · · · SDAQ stock market • s a well-known seasoned issuer, as defined in - s not required to file reports pursuant to Section Exchange Act of 1934 during the preced strant (1) has filed all reports required to be file ing 12 months (or for such shorter period that to quirements for the past 90 days.
+Yes 🗵 No 🗆 the registrant was req strant has submitted electronically every Intera e preceding 12 months (or for such shorter peri strant is a large accelerated filer, an accelerated ny.
+See the definitions of "large accelerated fil any" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer Non-accelerated filer - Smaller reporting company Emerging growth company e by check mark if the registrant has elected no icial accounting standards provided pursuant to - Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report \boxtimes ction 12(b) of the Act, indicate by check mark l statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the regis strant is a shell company (as defined in Rule 12 2b-2 of the Act.)
+Yes □ No ⊠ Aggregate market value of the common s stock held by non-affiliates of the registrant at June 30, 2022: \$444, 018,792.
 Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date.

-Common Stock, \$.001 par value, outstanding as of February 23, 2023: 24,594,390

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Proxy Statement for the 2023 Annual Meeting of Shareholders are incorporated by reference into Part III.
+Common Stock, \$.001 par value, outstanding as of February 23, 2023: 24,594,390 DOCUMENTS INCORPORATED BY REFERENCE Portions of the Proxy Statement for the 2023 Annual Meeting of Shareholders are incorporated by reference into Part III.